 Most advertisers operate on a fiscal year that starts in January.

-Strategy Phase: During the first two weeks of January, marketing teams often finalize their strategies and set up new campaigns rather than run them.
+Strategy Phase: During the first two weeks of January, marketing teams are often finalizing their strategies and setting up new campaigns rather than running them.
 This lack of active campaigns significantly reduces the number of bidders in the ad auction, driving CPMs down.

 2. Post-Holiday Consumer Exhaustion